MUCKNELL ABBEY, WORCESTERSHIRE

 NEW SUSTAINABLE MONASTERY

-The brick built barns at Mucknell Farm date from the early 19th Century and there is evidence of the skills being in use from the 15th Century and there is evidence of the site being in use from the 15th Century.
+The brick built barns at Mucknell Farm date from the early 19th Century and there is evidence of the site being in use from the 15th Century.
 The Anglican, Benedictine Order of The Society of Salutation of Mary the Virgin purchased the site in August 2008.
 Acanthus Clews was commissioned to design a new monastery by converting the existing barns with the addition of a new accommodation building and oratory.

 A critical requirement of the brief was for the community to live as sustainably as possible.
 To achieve this the proposals were highly environmentally responsive in terms of construction method and incorporated complimentary alternative energy technologies, including bio-mass, solar thermal and wind power.